Will and Be Going to Difference | Unit 5 Grammar | English Class 11 | Neb English Support

 But, if you haven’t made any plans for today, you could say:

-“I will probably meet my friends.”
-OR
+“I will probably meet my friends”.

-“I’m probably going to watch a movie.”
+“I’m probably going to watch a movie”.

 We can use either "Will" or "Going to" in our responses because we're predicting what will probably happen (since we haven’t made any plans).